Respect for Human Rights

 Collected and analyzed existing data on:

-We plan to develop internal regulations and documents related to human rights, including the requirements of the VPSHR (Voluntary Principles on Safety and Human Rights), and establish a Social Management System.
+We plan to develop internal regulations and documents related to human rights, including the requirements of the Voluntary Principles on Safety and Human Rights (VPSHR), and establish a Social Management System.

 Raising Awareness of Human Rights

-To deepen awareness of the importance of considering the human rights of various stakeholders as we go about our day-to-day business, we conducted human rights training for all executives and employees in FY2017 and have continued providing the training for all new employees since FY2018.
-As a member of the IPIECA9 Human Rights Working Group, we collaborate on activities such as reviews of human rights due diligence in the supply chain, and information sharing on the prevention of child labor, forced labor, and other forms of modern slavery.
+As a member of the Ipieca Human Rights Working Group, we collaborate on activities such as reviews of supply chain human rights due diligence guidelines, and information sharing on the prevention of child labor, forced labor, and other forms of modern slavery.

-We take the following actions to mitigate risks identified through our human rights due diligence:
+We take the following actions to mitigate risks identified through our human rights due diligence activities:

-- Review of salient human rights risks and questionnaire content: we regularly conduct these reviews so we can more precisely monitor the risks and the actions to address them.
+- Review of salient human rights risks and survey content: We regularly conduct these reviews so we can more precisely monitor the risks and the actions to address them.

-We actively respond to grievances from all stakeholders—both internal and external—at all our domestic and overseas businesses.
-Internally, we have developed and are operating a Whistleblower System for the early detection of violations of human rights, discrimination, and harassment.
-In FY2021, we received six grievances related to human rights, discrimination and harassment, all of which were handled appropriately in accordance with the Whistleblowing Rules.
+We actively respond to inquiries, complaints, and grievances from all stakeholders—both internal and external—at all of our Japan-based and overseas sites.
+Internally, we operate a whistleblower system for the early detection of violations of human rights, discrimination, harassment, and other compliance violations.

 In Australia, a procedure has been established for community engagement and grievance handling to appropriately address inquiries and grievances received from local communities concerning human rights and compliance.

-In FY2021, no human rights complaints were received in the countries where we operate, namely Japan, Indonesia, and Australia.
+In FY2022, no human rights complaints were received in Japan, Indonesia, and Australia.

 Dialogue between Labor and Management